MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 document the network topography thoroughly, and work toward keeping it as simple as possible.

 Security primarily involves risk management.
-Using technology alone won’t guarantee security.
+Using technology alone won't guarantee security.
 Effective security requires a combination of technology and policy.
 That is, security ultimately depends upon the way technology is used.
 Microsoft delivers security-conscious technology and features, but